bright/new-www/content/blog/openai-chatgpt-free-plus-privacy-policies-explained.md

 <div className="image">!\\[Support conversation about training](../../static/images/openai-chatgpt-free-plus-privacy-policies-explained/OpenAI_support_response.png "")</div>
 \\*Support conversation\\*

-Also important fact is that upon submitting the request you
+Also important fact is that upon submitting the request you:

 <blockquote>
-    <div>understand that this request applies moving forward and does not apply to data that was previously disassociated from my account</div>
+    <div>understand that this request applies moving forward and does not apply to data that was previously disassociated from my account.</div>
 </blockquote>
-so this request is in force only for future data.
-In the end, when you opt-out of model training with your data and
+So this request is in force only for future data.
+In the end, when you opt-out of model training with your data and...
 <blockquote>
     <div>When chat history is disabled, we will retain new conversations for 30 days and review them only when needed to monitor for abuse, before permanently deleting.</div>
     <footer>\\[OpenAI help portal](https://help.openai.com/en/articles/7730893-data-controls-faq)</footer>